I used to be a debit-card-only kind of person until I was 25. I just hated the idea of being in debt for the whole month until I paid off the balance.

-The story changed one day when my then boyfriend started asking me what he should do with the $100 rewards he just got from Bank of America.
+Everything changed one day when my then boyfriend (now husband – Mr. FAF) started asking me what he should do with the $100 rewards he just got from using his credit card.
 The frugal side in me suddenly became alert: “What? $100 free money from the bank?
 How did you get that?”

-He explained to me that I could get cash rewards from the bank if I used the credit card for purchases.
-All I needed to do was to remember to pay off the balance at the end of the month.
+He explained to me that I could get cash rewards if I used credit cards for everyday purchases.
+All I needed to do was remember to pay off the balance at the end of the month.

-I asked if there was an automatic payment option since I didn’t want to forget again.
+I asked Mr. FAF if there was an automatic payment option since I didn’t want to pay late fees again.
 He said no. “Well, then I’m not going to use it and make the same mistake as before,” I said.
-My then boyfriend decided to use the cash rewards for groceries, which I was pleased to hear.
+Mr. FAF decided to use the $100 cash rewards for groceries, which I was pleased to hear.

-He brought up that topic a couple of times, convincing me that it’d be good to build my credit history for a future mortgage or car loan.
-I wasn’t particularly interested in those things, but the cash reward did.
+Mr. FAF brought up the credit card topic a couple of times afterwards.
+He convinced me that it’d be a good way to build my credit history for a future mortgage or car loan.
+I wasn’t particularly interested in those things, but the cash reward sounded appealing.

-Fast forward four years later.
-I’ve been using the credit card responsibly to build up my credit score and have gotten hundreds of cash rewards from BoA.
-I guess it made up for the $350 late fees I paid four years ago.
-And more importantly, the credit history helped me to take out a mortgage for the FAFs’ first house.
+Fast forward four years later, I’ve been using the credit card responsibly to build up my credit score and have gotten hundreds of dollars in cash rewards from BoA.
+I guess it makes up for the $350 late fees I paid four years ago.
+And more importantly, the credit history helped me be able to take out a mortgage for our first home in 2016.

-Now I check my account balance every day and pay off my credit card payment days before it’s due.
-And I’m happy to report that I have never paid any interest rate or late fees on my credit card ever since!
+Now I check my account balance almost every day and pay off it off days before it’s due.
+And I’m happy to report that I have never paid any interest or late fees on my credit card ever since!